 CVE.IWT2.1 Students will perform needed calculations and accuracy of measurement related to the completion of required projects.
-Standard Reference CVE.IWT2.1.1 Read the tape measure to 1/16" for accuracy, measure square and cubic inches, calculate board feet, and the cost of a project.
+Standard Reference CVE.IWT2.1.1 Read the tape measure to 1/16" for accuracy, calculate board feet, and the cost of a project including adding 10% for waste.
 CV8.4.4 CV8.3.2 CVE.IWT2.1.2 Solve calculations related to simple geometry (bisecting angles, figuring the angles of geometric shapes, etc.).
-CV8.4.4 CV8.3.2
+CV8.4.4 CV8.3.2 CVE.IWT2.1.3 Accurately measure and cut rabbet and dado joints for projects that demonstrate accurate fit of these and other wood joints.
+CV8.5.4